bigcodrob/Stoyez-Chat-PHP/README.md

 # Stoyez-chat-PHP
 A streamlined easy to setup and modify PHP chat for websites, including Tor websites.
-All this chat uses is PHP and HTML
+All this chat uses is PHP and HTML.

+If you find any bugs, please feel free to let me know and I will fix them in future versions; Have any ideas for what I should add?
+Feel free to let me know and I'll add them to my todo list.

 #General Information: